AlexGaiser/thecommandislongerthanthecode/ReadMe.md

-## The Command I Longer Than The Code CLI Tool
+## The Command Is Longer Than The Code: A CLI Tool

 ### Description